Upgrading the server components

-- Any options you set in version 4 are imported into version 8.
+- Any options you set in version 4 are imported into this version.
 However, note that backup alerts are no longer available; instead you can now use the Time Line or create a report of backup activity to see overdue backups.
 For more information about the options available, see File management options.

-- The scripts and jobs you created using version 4 are supported in version 8, and will work in the same way.
+- The scripts and jobs you created using version 4 are supported in this version, and will work in the same way.

-- If you saved any backup settings in version 4, you can use them in version 8.
-However, in version 8 they are called templates.
+- If you saved any backup settings in version 4, you can use them in this version.
+However, in this version they are called templates.